confluentinc/confluent-workshops/workshop/dsp-workshop/README.md

   Name: `dsp-confluent-tableflow-<your-aws-account-id>`
   Region: same

-Once your resources are ready, use their values in the `psqlclient.properties` and `aws.properties` files.
+Once your resources are ready, use their values in the `psqlclient.properties` and `aws.properties` files on the 8th step.
 </details>
 </div>